nus-cs2103-AY2122S1/tp/docs/team/zhouyirui.md

     * Developers Guide:
         * Added documentations for the features `classCode`.
 PR: [\#134](https://github.com/AY2122S1-CS2103T-W15-1/tp/pull/134)
         * Added documentations for the features `addsg` and `deletesg`.
+        * Added Use case for Adding Student to Tutorial Group.